j0rtiz/pagination-service/README.md

 ## If the service stops, what happens?

-1. Não poderá receber um dado;
+1. Não poderá receber a página atual e a quantidade de páginas;
-2. Não poderá retornar um dado.
+2. Não poderá retornar um array com paginação.

 ## If the service is down, what should be done?